calmandniceperson/pixmate-server/README.md

-# imgturtle
+# pixmate

-Imgturtle (stylized: imgturtle) is an image sharing service in development.
+Pixmate (stylized: pixmate) is an image sharing service in development.

 # What do I need to run it?
     - A PostgreSQL database